-New Walk-in Hours: Free walk-in biostatistics consultation is available for ACTRI members every Wednesday from 3 P.M. to 5 P.M. in the Altman ACTRI Building, First Floor West, Room 515, Phone: 858-822-1837.
+New Walk-in Hours: Free walk-in biostatistics consultation is available for ACTRI members every Wednesday from 3 P.M. to 5 P.M. in the Altman ACTRI Building, Second Floor West, Cubicle 2W101 C1 and 2W102 B1, Phone: 858-822-1837.
 No appointment is necessary; assistance is provided on a first-come, first-served basis.
 Note: these are intended as quick consults (typically within an hour) and sometimes serve educational purposes; they are not part of the finalized Quality Control work we provide that should be included in proposals and publications, etc.

 Considerations of co-authorship should be based on intellectual and research contributions, which include design, analysis, and interpretation, regardless of compensation.
 For more on authorship guidelines, see International Committee of Medical Journal Editors uniform requirements for manuscripts.

 Who can receive support?

 ACTRI membership is required in order to receive support.
 Please visit the

 membership page and apply for membership before requesting support.
 Investigators whose membership is pending may request support.

 What happens after I submit my request for assistance?
 How long will it take to receive a response?